-- Children exit the vehicle from the passenger side and have belongings with them. - Drivers should not leave the vehicles. - Both points of access will be supervised to prevent gathering of any sort. - Students will exit their cars and go directly to their classrooms. - Teachers will follow student screening and entry protocol at the classroom doors. - There are markings on walkways indicating 6 feet distance.
+- Children exit the vehicle from the passenger side and have belongings with them. - Drivers should not leave the vehicles. - Both points of access will be supervised to prevent gathering of any sort. - All grades stay in classroom until their parent arrives at door - Students will exit their cars and go directly to their classrooms. - Teachers will follow student screening and entry protocol at the classroom doors. - There are markings on walkways indicating 6 feet distance.
 The school has entrance points all along the walkway (as indicated by arrows to avoid bottlenecks).